 Promoting British Values at Halfway Houses Primary

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
 More information can be found by following this link:

 At Halfway Houses these values are reinforced regularly and in the following way:

 Pupils have the opportunity to have their voices heard through our Pupil Parliament and Pupil questionnaires.

 The elections of Parliament leaders and members enables children to have a say in decisions that are made at school.
 Our school behaviour policy involves rewards which the pupils vote on as a class group.
 Each week the children discuss a question or statement related to a picture during Picture News assembly..